sony/model_optimization/README.md

 ## <div align="center">Troubleshooting and Community</div>

-If you encountered large accuracy degradation with MCT, check out the [Quantization Troubleshooting](https://github.com/sony/model_optimization/tree/main/quantization_troubleshooting.md) for common pitfalls and some tools to improve quantized model's accuracy.
+If you encountered a large accuracy degradation with MCT, check out the [Quantization Troubleshooting](https://github.com/sony/model_optimization/tree/main/quantization_troubleshooting.md) for common pitfalls and some tools to improve the quantized model's accuracy.

 Check out the [FAQ](https://github.com/sony/model_optimization/tree/main/FAQ.md) for common issues.

-You are welcome to ask questions and get support on our [issues section](https://github.com/sony/model_optimization/issues) and manage community discussions under [discussions section](https://github.com/sony/model_optimization/discussions).
+You are welcome to ask questions and get support on our [issues section](https://github.com/sony/model_optimization/issues) and manage community discussions under the [discussions section](https://github.com/sony/model_optimization/discussions).

 ## <div align="center">Contributions</div>
-MCT aims at keeping a more up-to-date fork and welcomes contributions from anyone.
+We'd love your input!
+MCT would not be possible without help from our community, and welcomes contributions from anyone!

 *Checkout our [Contribution guide](https://github.com/sony/model_optimization/blob/main/CONTRIBUTING.md) for more details.

+Thank you 🙏 to all our contributors!

 ## <div align="center">License</div>
 MCT is licensed under Apache License Version 2.0.
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.